- How-To Booklet

 Figure 5: The KeePass Create New Password Database screen

 Step 2.
-Type in the master password you have invented into the Master Password field.
+Type in the master password you have created into the Master Password field.

 Figure 6: The KeePass Set Composite Master Key screen with the Master Password field completed

 You will see an orange-green progress bar underneath the password entry.
-As you type in a password, the amount of green in the bar will increase if the complexity or strength of your password increases with the number of characters used.
+As you type in a password and the number of characters increases, the amount of green in the bar will increase to show the complexity and strength of your password improving.

-Tip: You should aim to have at least half the bar filled with green when you've done typing in your password.
+Tip: You should aim to have at least half the bar filled with green when you have finished typing in your password.